MESGJanie/documentation/service/communication-with-the-application.md

 {% endtabs %}

 ## Receiving commands from the Core

-The Service needs to receive the command sent by the Application.
-Every time a command is received, it will make sure that the sender is the Application, then check that it can handle the command, and if so, execute it.
-Once executed, it will emit an event to the Application with the result of the command.
+The Service needs to receive the command sent by the Core.
+Every time a command is received, it will make sure that the sender is the Core, then check that it can handle the command, and if so, execute it.
+Once executed, it will reply to the Core with the result of the command.

 **TODO: a technical definition**